 The EU General Data Protection Regulation (GDPR) and new Data Protection Act

 The EU’s General Data Protection Regulation (GDPR) was enforced on 25 May 2018 and sits alongside the new Data Protection Act 2018 in the UK.
 The new laws finally bring data protection into the 21st Century and reflect the rights of individuals to control how their personal information is collected and processed in the digital age.
 It places a range of new obligations on organisations to be more accountable for data protection.

 Compliance is an obligation not a choice

-GDPR compliance not achieved via a new system or by ticking some boxes; the Regulation demands a new principle of accountability, which means that organisations must be able to demonstrate their compliance with the data protection principles.
+GDPR compliance is not achieved via a new system or by ticking some boxes; the Regulation demands a new principle of accountability, which means that organisations must be able to demonstrate their compliance with the data protection principles.
 This involves nurturing an organisational wide culture that respects data privacy and security.
 The appropriate compliance framework will ensure that an organisation avoids significant fines and reputational damage but there are also business benefits that directly result from this culture: